TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/bash/how-to-implement-the-solution.md

 echo Hello, World!
 ```

-As we can see, printing “Hello, World!” in Bash is quite simple.
+As we can see, printing "Hello, World!" in Bash is quite simple.
 All we do is call the
 echo command to print the string.

 As an added note, the shebang (#!) tells the environment how to run the script.